 Robinhood brings investing to millennials

 The fintech company has been a disrupter in the brokerage space.
 The trading app for new traders was started by Tenev and Baiju Bhatt in 2013.
-Robinhood has attracted young investors with its policy of zero fees and easy mobile access while trading shares of corporations and cryptocurrency.
+Robinhood has attracted young investors with its policy of zero fees and easy mobile access while trading shares of corporations.
 While there’s no charge for basic services, the corporation makes money by charging for extra services, like buying stocks on margin.
 The startup has six million customers, many of them between the ages of 18 and 35.

 Because of the devoted millennial customer base, Robinhood has been valued at $5.6 billion ahead of its IPO launch next year.
 Despite the high valuation, the brokerage company has come under fire for its policies.